Are you getting a good salary, but never seem to have anything left by month-end?

 An adventurous financial persona is one where you take very high risks with your money.
 For eg., when you see a good investment opportunity, you put your money in because you expect to get very high returns.
 This is good for people who have aggressive financial goals and also reliable knowledge of various investment plays.

-We hope by now you have identified your financial persona and are ready to develop a deeper understanding of personal finance concepts in our future blogs 🙂
+We hope by now you have identified your financial persona and are ready to develop a deeper understanding of personal finance concepts in our future crash courses 🙂